philippkiesling/linkit_hand_gesture_recognition/README.md

 ###

 ## Submission
-1. Fill in the `predict` function in challenge.ipynb
+1. Fill in the `inference` function in challenge.ipynb
+   1. Inference expects a model
+   2. *Note:* Feel free to borrow code from the yolov5 detect.py
+2. Update your requirements.txt file if you have installed any additional packages: `pip list --format=freeze > requirements.txt`
-2. We will run the code with github actions using the following command:
+3. We will run the code with github actions using the following command:
 `python submission.py`
-*Note:* Feel free to borrow code from the yolov5 detect.py

-3. The Output of the code should be a csv file with the following format:
+4. The Output of the code should be a pandas dataframe file in the same format as the exemplary `inference` functions output
-ADD_EXAMPLE CSV HERE
-4. You can check your current model performance and fps via the actions tab on github
+5. You can check your current model performance and fps via the actions tab on github
    1. Open the actions tab
    2. Click on your latest action
    3. Open the `Run Challenge` step and scroll down to the `Test Results` section